-Service Committee efforts in Africa, and a Mideast visit earlier in Benson said the purpose of this delegation was to educate North American citizens about the region and deepen their understanding of its conflicts.
+Service Committee efforts in Africa, and a Mideast visit earlier in her life kept it prominent in her thoughts.

+Betson and the purpose of this deleg North American citizens about the region and deepen their understanding of its conflicts.
 "I'm very concerned about human rights and peace in that part of the world," she said, adding that she was more interested in the social impacts on the people than the political implications.

-Benson was on a European tour in 1960 when she visited Egypt, Jordan and Israel for the first time.
+Benson was on a European tour

+in 1960 when she visited Egypt, Jordan and Israel for the first time.
 She sought out prominent Christian landmarks like Bethlehem and Jericho.
-"I was stunned by seeing the religious sites, the beauty of the land and the friendliness of the people," she said.

-While in Jericho, she encountered

-a woman covered in black with a can of water on her head.
-The woman beckoned Benson to follow her, eventually leading her to a Palestinian refugee camp, where Benson was fed and learned more about their plight.
+"I was sturned by seeing the religious sites, the bourty of the land and the triandliness of the people," she said.
+While in fericlio, she encountered a woman covered in black with a can of water on her head.
+The woman backcood Benson to followher, eventually leading her to a Palestinian refugee camp, where Benson was fed and learned more about their plight.

-The recent trip came just as Israeli and Palestinian negotiators prepare for a November peace conference in Annapolis hosted by the United States.
-The prospect of renewed peace negotiations has contributed to rising tensions in the region, according to American Friends Service Committee, which it says makes the work of peace and education organizations even more critical.
+The recent trip came just as Israeli and Palestinia prepare for a November peace conference in American howed by the United States.
+The prospect of renewed peacet negotiations has committed to riving tensions in the region, according to American Friends Service Committee, which it says makes the work of peace and education organizations even more critical.

-Benson said the beneficial aspect of the tour was mingling with the people whose lives are affected by the strife.
+Berson said the beneficial aspect of the tour was mingling with the people whose lives are affected by the strife.
 "I'm not sure what the solution to the problem is," Benson said.

-Nancy Benson of Blowing Rock picks olives with a Palestinian family outside of the West Bank city of Jenin during a recent educational tour.
-Photos submitted might be a two-state solution, but after seeing the problem on the ground, I'm not sure that's possible."
+Nancy Benson of Blowing Rock picks offices with a Paleetinian family outside of the West Bank city of Jenin during a recent educational tour.
+Photos submitted might be a two-state solution, but after seeing the problem on the ground, I'm not sure that's pussible."
 She said while

-Palestinians were being pushed out of Israel, the Israelis were themselves divided about how to address the is importance for Palestinian communities and a time when tensio between Israeli settlers and Palestinian residents of the West Bank run high.
+Palestinians were being pushed out of Israel, the Israelis were themselves divided about how to address the issue

-Benson worked for the AFSC's Africa Desk for many years supporting programs for women and villagers in Africa.
-She has worked and lived in Mali, Guinea-Bissau, Liberia and Somalia with the AFSC and served as a Peace Corps volunteer in The Ivory Coast.
+Benson worked for the AFSC's Africa Desk for many years supporting peograms for women and villagers in Africa.
+She has weeked and lived in Mall, Guines-Bissau, Liberta and Socialis with the AFSC and served as a Peace Corps volunteer in The Ivory Coast.
 She has also traveled extensively in Africa, Europe, the Middle East, the former Soviet Union, Japan and Central America.

 Benson's trip also included a hands-on component.
-The delegation focused on the Palestinian olive harvest that takes place each autumn, climbing ladders and picking produce.
-The olive harvest is an occasion of particular cultural and economic cultural tradition for Palestinians and a time when right-wing Israeli settlers often launch attacks against Palestinian farmers in their
+The delegation focused on the Palestinian office bacvest that takes place each astumn, climbing ladders and picking produce.
+The olive barvest is an occasion of particular cultural and economic between Israeli settlers and Palestinian residents of the West Bonk run high.

-The group visited the Palestinian Fair Trade Association's Olive Harvest Festival and supported Palestinian farmers harvesting olives near the cities of Jenin and Bethlehem.
+The group visited the Palestinian Fair Trade Association's Office Harvest Festival and supported Palestinian farmers harvesting olives near the cities of Jenin and Bethlehem.